Mara1395/GPT/README.md

 Builds the app for production to the build folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 ## 🛠 Languages & Tools
 * React JS for building the UI
-* Tailwind CSS for styling components
+* CSS for styling components

 ## ©️ License i Credits